-In the third type of incremental algorithms it is safe to run iterations in parallel, but this can require extra work with respect to the sequential algorithm.
+In the third type of incremental algorithms it is safe to run iterations in parallel, but this can require extra work.
 In these algorithms an iteration can "separate" future iterations.
 A simple example, again, is insertion into a binary search tree, where the first key inserted separates keys less than it from ones greater than it.
 The idea is to then process the iterations in rounds of increasing powers of two, as in the Type 2 case.
-However in this case, every iteration in a round will run as if it is at the beginning of the round ignoring conflicts within the round, and then resolving the conflicts at the end of the round.
-We apply this approach to two graph problems: least-element (LE) lists and strongly connected components (SCC).
+However in this case, every iteration in a round will run as if it is at the beginning of the round ignoring conflicts, and conflicts are resolved after the round.
+We apply this approach to two graph problems: least-elements (LE) lists and strongly connected components (SCC).

-Consider a set of elements S. We assume that each element $x \in S$ defines a total ordering $<x$ on all S. This ordering can be the same for each $x \in S$, or different.
-For example, in sorting the total ordering would be the order of the keys and the same for all $x \in S$.
+Consider a set of elements S. We assume that each element $x \in S$ defines a total ordering $<x$ on all S. This ordering can be the same for each $x \in S$ , or different.
+For example, in sorting the total ordering would be the order of the keys and the same for all $x \in S$ .
 For a DAG, the ordering could be a topological sort, and possibly different for each vertex since topological sorts are not unique.
+For both our applications, LE-lists and SCC, the orderings can be different for each element.
+The distinct orders is the innovative aspect of our analysis.